hbdalby/AI-Data-Center-Unit-Economics/README.md

 A bottoms-up unit-economics model of a 100 MW AI data center, built to answer one question: **how does national energy security affect the viability of a data center project?**

 The model runs a single-hold liquidation DCF (build, operate 5 years, liquidate) across five countries chosen to span energy endowment, grid access, and cost of capital.
-It identifies time-to-power — not energy cost — as the binding constraint on project viability.
+It identifies time-to-power, not energy price, as the binding constraint on project viability.

 ## Key Findings